opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ## Conversation memory

-Conversation memory consists of a simple CRUD-life API comprising two resources: **Conversations** and **Interactions**.
+Conversation memory consists of a simple CRUD-like API comprising two resources: **Conversations** and **Interactions**.
 Conversations are made up of interactions.
 An interaction represents a pair of messages: a human input and an artificial intelligence (AI) response.
 You cannot create any interactions until you've created a conversation.

 To make it easier to build and debug applications that use conversation memory, `conversation-meta` and `conversation-interactions` are stored in two system indexes.